-Most results are likely to be quantitative; however, qualitative results may also be appropriate depending on the data source and how it described under the Sources of Data section.
-For example, open-ended responses from SCEs and surveys might be thematically analyzed.
+Most results are likely to be quantitative; however, qualitative results may also be appropriate depending on the data source and how it is described under the Sources of Data section.
+For example, thematic analysis may be applied to open-ended responses from SCEs and surveys.

-The minimum threshold for annual reporting of graduate DE programs is at least five (5) students/data points.
-The threshold for undergraduate DE program is at least ten (10).
-Programs with higher enrollment should ensure reported findings are as representative as possible.
+The threshold for annual reporting of graduate DE programs is at least five (5) students/data points.
+The threshold for undergraduate DE Programs is at least ten (10).
+Programs should ensure reported findings are as representative as possible.
 Consistently low-enrolled DE programs should refer to the relevant information on page 8 of this manual.

-Discuss the results as they compare to those from a traditional program/offering.
+2. Discuss the results as they compare to those from a traditional program/offering.

-See information under Comparison to Traditional Programs on page 4.
+See information under Identifying Traditional Program(s) for Comparison on page 4.
 Specific results should be reported for the traditional program/offering such that direct comparison to the DE program is appropriate.